 A first-class graduate of the Jazz and Improvisation Honours program at The University of Melbourne, Maeve’s artistry is shaped by deep musical study and fearless innovation.
 Her work has already been recognised with significant accolades, including the New Frontiers Award at the 2023 Melbourne Women’s International Jazz Festival and the 2024 LUMINA Composition Award.

-Maeve continues to push the boundaries of songwriting and performance.
-Her captivating live shows and distinct artistic voice position her as one of the most exciting new presences in Australian music.
+With a captivating live presence and a distinct artistic voice, Maeve continues to push the boundaries of songwriting and performance, establishing herself as one of the most compelling emerging artists in Australian contemporary music.